-- 2.2.7.2.
-Category 2: Children who live in the priority circle who attract the Pupil Premium via eligibility for Free School Meals5 who achieve either the Automatic Qualifying Score or above for this School, for this particular year of entry, or who score up to 20 marks below the Automatic Qualifying Score.
-Up to thirteen places only will be offered in this category (including any re-offers which are made from the waiting list in this category after Monday 1st March 2021).
-Warwickshire Admissions will require, on behalf of the School, evidence of Pupil Premium eligibility and the School reserves the right to withdraw the offer of a place if the offer has been made on the basis of an incorrect, fraudulent or misleading application. - 2.2.7.3.
-Category 3: Children who live in the priority circle who achieve the Automatic Qualifying Score or above for this School, for this particular year of entry. - 2.2.7.4.
-Category 4: Children living outside of the priority circle who achieve the Automatic Qualifying Score or above for this School, for this particular year of entry. - 2.2.7.5.
-Category 5: Children who score below the Automatic Qualifying Score, but above the minimum score for the waiting list score for this School, for this particular year of entry.
+Free School Meals who achieve either the Automatic Qualifying Score or above for this School, for this particular year of entry, or who score up to 20 marks below the Automatic Qualifying Score.
+Up to thirteen places only will be offered in this category (including any re-offers which are made from the waiting list in this category after 2nd March 2026).
+Warwickshire Admissions will require, on behalf of the School, evidence of Pupil Premium eligibility and the School reserves the right to withdraw the offer of a place if the offer has been made on the basis of an incorrect, fraudulent or misleading application.

+- 2.2.7.3.
+Category 3: Up to 70 places will be allocated to children who live within the inner priority circle who achieve the Automatic Qualifying Score or above for this School, for this particular year of entry. - 2.2.7.4.
+Category 4: Children who live within the outer priority circle (including those living in the inner priority circle) who achieve the Automatic Qualifying Score or above for this School, for this particular year of entry. - 2.2.7.5.
+Category 5: Children living outside of the outer priority circle who achieve the Automatic Qualifying Score or above for this School, for this particular year of entry. - 2.2.7.6.
+Category 6: Children who score below the Automatic Qualifying Score, but above the Required Minimum Academic Standard for the waiting list for this School, for this particular year of entry.